 2016

-Took up my rightful place on the Northern Beaches of Sydney.
+Pilgrimage back to my birthplace, the Northern Beaches of Sydney.
 Manifested a killer apartment on my own little peninsula.

 I love breaking down systems and structures that no longer serve the world.

-My vision is a world where young people are empowered to discover their innate talents and abilities and encouraged to use them in the service of others to create a career that fulfills them and their purpose on this earth.
+My vision is a world where everyone is empowered to discover their innate talents and abilities and encouraged to use them in the service of others to create a career that fulfills them and their purpose on this earth.